EPHS-CyberSecurity-2020-Hour1/CipherProject/rail-fence_computercode.md

 <h2> Is there an easy decode available?
-  <h5> A rail fence cipher can be easily broken, since there are a very limited number of keys
+  <h5> A rail fence cipher can be easily broken, since there are a very limited number of keys.
+The key is the number of lines written in the cipher.

 <h4> Demo Website: